Software for the public sector

 Compliance is the Starting Point

-BIO classification, DigiD integration, audit trails — in government software, these are not an afterthought. ten Bruggencate Development builds these requirements in from the architecture phase.
+BIO classification, DigiD integration, audit trails — in government software, these are not an afterthought.
+We build these requirements in from the architecture phase.
 Logging, access control and traceability sit in the foundation, not in a layer on top.

 Modernising Legacy Without Breaking Operations